johnwesleyquintero/scalesmart/docs/academy/documentation.md

 - The page is a simple functional component that imports and renders another component.
 - It relies on the `SchoolComponent` to handle the actual content and functionality of the academy page.

+## Recent Changes

+-   Added alt text to the images: `alt={`${course.title} course`}`.
+-   Improved the color contrast for the course level text.
+-   Implemented client-side caching using `localStorage` to reduce initial load time.
+-   Added a subtle border to each course card to aid user differentiation.

 ## Components

 - `AcademyPage`: The main academy page component.